-Bronchospasm, laryngospasm, stridor, and partial or total airway obstruction may be found and may be related to the depth of anesthesia or the harmfulness of the surgical stimulus.
+Bronchospasm, laryngospasm, stridor, and partial or total airway obstruction may be found and related to the depth of anesthesia or the harmfulness of the surgical stimulus.

-Although many of these complications may be susceptible to deepening anesthesia or the use of a muscle relaxant, on occasion, it may be necessary to replace the laryngeal mask airway with an endotracheal tube.
+Although many of these complications may be susceptible to deepening anesthesia or a muscle relaxant, on occasion, it may be necessary to replace the laryngeal mask airway with an endotracheal tube.

-However, for the most part, laryngeal mask airway is quite well tolerated even during emergency and removal is done after simply asking the patient to open their mouth.
+However, for the most part, the laryngeal mask airway is relatively well tolerated even during an emergency, and removal is done after simply asking the patient to open their mouth.

 Uses of laryngeal mask airway for airway management

-It can be used in many situations, such as bronchoscopic procedures performed in the endoscopy setting, elective surgeries in outpatient clinics, procedures in critical care units, as well as in the field outside of the hospital with emergency care providers and personnel. emergency.
+It can be used in many situations, such as bronchoscopic procedures performed in the endoscopy setting, elective surgeries in outpatient clinics, systems in critical care units, and the field outside of the hospital with emergency care providers and personnel.
+Emergency.

 As a substitute for a mask

-Anesthesiologists have considered the laryngeal mask airway to be a substitute for a mask in many situations.
+Anesthesiologists have considered the laryngeal mask airway a substitute for a mask in many situations.